100xdevs-cohort-3/assignments/week-3/3.2-dom(advance/2/README.md

-Try to Create Todo App using ReactJS
+Try to Create Todo App using ReactJS ReactJS with add, update, delate & read functionality

 This is optional